Washaway

-A washaway is a particular kind of landslide that can affect man-made structures such as cuttings, embankments and bridges.
+A washaway is a particular kind of landslide that can affect construction structures such as cuttings, embankments and bridges.
 They are thus a hazard to railways and road traffic.

-Overview

 The biggest danger with washaways is that they may be difficult to spot in time to stop short of the point where one falls over the edge and/or into the water where one may drown.

 Repairs

 An embankment that is washed away can be repaired or restored by replacing the washed away earth, which is necessarily large because embankments have a gentle slope.

 A quicker method is to replace the washed out earth with a criss-cross structure of timber steepers called a pigsty which is only slightly wider than the track itself.
 The pigsty has alternating layers of transverse and longitudinal layers of these sleepers, which contains a lot of air which saves weight.
 Steel and concrete sleepers are not necessarily suitable for this purpose as they are either not square or fragile.

 The sleepers in the pigsty can be reused when the washaway is fully repaired.
 Rails can substitute for the sleepers.
-The hollow space inside the pigsty should be able to act as a culvert.
+The hollow space inside the pigsty can act as a culvert, allowing water to drain through.